-When you’ve got making a baby on your mind, there are a lot of things that you may naturally become more conscious about – what you eat, how much you exercise, and when you have sex.
-Though these factors do contribute to the overall health of your sperm and the likelihood of conception, there is another aspect that is commonly overlooked.
-Endocrine disruptors.
+When you and your partner are trying to conceive, there are a lot of things that you naturally become more conscious about – what you eat, how much you exercise, and when you have sex.
+You’d do just about anything to improve your fertility and become a parent.
+Though these factors do contribute to the overall health of your sperm and the likelihood of conception, there is another aspect that is commonly overlooked: endocrine disruptors.
 These sneaky chemicals are often found in everyday household products like cleaning supplies, food, and plastic bottles.

-You may not even realize that you’re being exposed to them but, trust us when we say that you’re sperm definitely notice.
+You may not even realize that you’re being exposed to them but your sperm definitely notices.
 The motility, quality, and amount of your sperm can all be affected by chemical exposure, even in trace quantities.
-Read on to find out more about what an endocrine disruptor is, how they work, and nine of the most common ones to watch out for.
+Read on to find out more about what an endocrine disruptor is, how they work, and nine of the most common to watch out for.

 What is an Endocrine Disruptor?